liren2515/MLProject1/README.md

+First, you need to unzip the train/test.zip files in ./data (put the unziped files at ./data).

 In lib/config.py, you can find the following hyper-parameters which you may want to change:
 - augmentation: use feature augmentation;
 - power_degree: the degree of power-series feature augmentation;